ChickTechRDU/rpi-wordpress-screen/README.md

 Now lets do something really cool!
 Lets have the screen print a different emoji based on how many comments your blog has.

-TODO: Walk through set up of these packages / necessary drivers

 ```python
 # Program 3.1.2